ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 programs for Emacs: [magit][] (the famous git porcelain), text-based [HTTP clients][], even interactive [Kubernetes frontends][k8s].

-What all of these tools have in common is that they can be introspected and composed like everything else in Emacs.
+What all of these tools have in common is that they use text-based user interfaces (UI elements like images are used only sparingly in Emacs), and that they can be introspected and composed like everything else in Emacs.

 If magit does not expose a git flag I need, it's trivial to add.
 If I want a keybinding to jump from a buffer showing me a Kubernetes pod to